 There are two forms of EFC confirmation that will be accepted for need-based scholarships: the page that is displayed immediately after FAFSA submission (save electronically) or the e-mail that is sent to you after FAFSA submission.

-- The application must be completed IN ITS ENTIRETY and MUST BE SUBMITTED on eGRANT by 5 PM on Monday, March 1, 2016.
+The application must be completed and submitted on eGRANT by 5 PM on March 1, 2019.
 The applicant is responsible to assure that all other materials which are being sent by others (two reference letters, transcripts from all schools attended) have also arrived by the same deadline.
 Please call our office if you want to confirm that materials have arrived (989-839-9661).

-You may need to make your reference and transcript requests VERY EARLY to assure timely delivery of your materials.
+You may need to make your reference and transcript requests early to assure timely delivery of your materials.

 Information that may be Needed for eGRANT Form